Answers You’re Looking For

 Certain repeated flashing sequences could mean a malfunction in some part of the power wheelchair.
 See owner’s manual or call Azalea Health Care

-What do I do to keep my chair running smoothly?
+What do I need to do to keep my chair running smoothly?

 To get years of excellent performance from your power chair, follow these simple maintenance tips: